holy-tao/AhkWin32Projection/README.md

 Struct proxies are [buffer-like](https://www.autohotkey.com/docs/v2/lib/Buffer.htm#like), so you can use them anywhere you would use a pointer.

 #### Creating Structs
 The `Win32Struct.__New` takes a pointer as its only argument.
 If that pointer is 0, a new [`Buffer`](https://www.autohotkey.com/docs/v2/lib/Buffer.htm) is created to serve as the object's backing memory.
+This buffer is always cleared; every member of a new struct starts as 0 / `NULL`.
 If the pointer is not zero, the pointer is taken to be a pointer to the start of the struct proxy's memory block.
 Thus all you need to create a struct proxy is its pointer, as with the font enumeration example above:
 ```autohotkey v2
 logfont := LOGFONTW(lpelfe)     ;Create a LOGFONTW struct at the pointer lpelfe
 logfont := LOGFONTW()           ;Create a new LOGFONTW struct backed by a Buffer